danalen/danalen/README.md

 Technical Skills: While browsing through my repositories, you'll be able to identify the technical skills I possess.
 This includes programming languages, frameworks, libraries, and other relevant technologies.

 Feel free to explore the projects, clone repositories, and open issues if you have any questions or suggestions.
-You can reach out to me via email (insert your email) if you'd like to discuss collaboration opportunities or any other software development-related matters.
+You can reach out to me via email contato@alencardesign.com.br if you'd like to discuss collaboration opportunities or any other software development-related matters.

 Thank you for visiting my GitHub profile, and I'm excited to share my work with you.
 Enjoy exploring!